 - 1. Completes all AAS-Nursing degree requirements, and this has been verified by the Student Records Department through DegreeWorks must show 100% completion. - 2.
-Completes the Final Program Evaluation for the Nursing Program on the WCC

-Blackboard site.

-- 3. Provides post-graduation contact information, through the Graduate Blackboard site. - 4.
+Completes the Final Program Evaluation for the Nursing Program on the WCC Learning Management System (LMS) site. - 3.
+Provides post-graduation contact information, through the Graduate LMS site. - 4.
 Fulfills all financial obligations to WCC. - 5.
-Returns student nursing badge to nursing office (TI 122 U).
+Returns student nursing badge to the nursing office (TI 122U).